Episcopal High School (Alexandria, Virginia): McCain-Ravenel Center

-The McCain-Ravenel Center for Intellectual and Moral Courage, established in 2018, serves as the hub for experiential learning, externships, global programs, leadership, and service-learning.
-It is named for senator John McCain and his mentor at EHS, William Bee Ravenel III.
-The center helps connect students with the real-world experiences/opportunities in Washington D.C. and coordinates visiting speakers.
+The McCain–Ravenel Center for Intellectual and Moral Courage (MRC) serves as the hub for experiential learning, externships, global programs, leadership, and service-learning.
+Established in 2018, the center is named for senator John McCain and his mentor at EHS, William Bee Ravenel III.
+MRC helps connect students with the real-world experiences/opportunities in Washington D.C. and coordinates visiting speakers.
+It also arranges the month-long senior externships with 85+ metro area partners.

-Library

-The David H. March library serves as the primary library of the school.
-It opened in 1990 in the Hummel Learning Center.
-The Joseph Bryan library, built in 1927 and renovated in 2007, was the first school library.
-It now functions as a small meeting/study space and maintains school archives.
+The Washington Program

+As part of the Washington Program, Episcopal incorporates 2.5-hour midday flex blocks into its schedule for co-curricular class excursions throughout the Washington metropolitan area, with optional evening flex blocks.
+With 100% of teachers conducting a flex block, EHS reports more than 650 Washington experiences each year.

 Enrollment and student body

-As of 2025, the school has an enrollment of 440 students, half of whom are girls.
+As of 2025, Episcopal has an enrollment of 440 students, half of whom are girls.
 In the 2025–26 school year, Episcopal reported that 40% of its students identified as people of color.
-The student body represented 25 countries, 26 states, the District of Columbia.
+The student body represented 27 countries, 32 states, the District of Columbia.
+For the 2026 admissions cycle, independent educational aggregators reported Episcopal's acceptance rate to be between 29% and 35%.

-Tuition and financial aid

-The comprehensive tuition fee for the 2025–2026 school year is $74,900 and includes tuition, room and board, and other expenses.
-In 2024–25, over 36 percent of the student body received financial assistance through over 100 endowed scholarship funds.
-Approximately $8 million in aid was awarded annually, with the average grant equaling about $54,619.